mohanr/mohanr.github.io/_posts/2025-05-12-LambdaCalculus.md

 {% endhighlight %}

 This is the entire code. _[@@deriving show]_ is used in many locations to pass the test shown below.
+Even though this works I realized that atleast one neat trick involved when _Containers_ and _CCMap_ are used.
+That is shown in the second part dealing with closures.

 {% highlight ocaml%}
 type arithmetic_fn = | Add | Sub | Mul | Div